-- Bill 12, An Act to reform family law with regard to filiation and to protect children born as a result of sexual assault and the victims of that assault as well as the rights of surrogates and of children born of a surrogacy project (Order of reference given on 14 March 2023).
+Bill 12, An Act to reform family law with regard to filiation and to protect children born as a result of sexual assault and the victims of that assault as well as the rights of surrogates and of children born of a surrogacy project (Order of reference given on 30 March 2023).

-- Bill 14, An Act to amend various provisions relating to public security and to enact the Act to assist in locating missing persons (Order of reference given on 28 March 2023).

 COMMITTEE ON CITIZEN RELATIONS

 Orders of reference

-Special consultations:
+Consideration of Bills:

-- Bill 11, An Act to amend the Act respecting end-of-life care and other legislative provisions (Order of reference given on 14 March 2023).
+Bill 11, An Act to amend the Act respecting end-of-life care and other legislative provisions (Order of reference given on 4 April 2023).

 COMMITTEE ON HEALTH AND SOCIAL SERVICES

 Orders of reference

 Consideration of Bills:

 Bill 10, An Act limiting the use of personnel placement agencies' services and independent labour in the health and social services sector (Order of reference given on 22 February 2023).
-COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT WRITTEN QUESTIONS Questions already placed on the Order Paper are published each Wednesday (10) Mr. Bérubé (Matane-Matapédia) - 22 February 2023To the Minister of Tourism In February 2022, we learned that the process for the replacement of the Olympic Stadium roof was once again delayed.
-In an interview at the time, the Minister stated that the review of the timeline was currently on the drawing board adding that she still expected the roof to be replaced as soon as possible.
-Can the Minister tell us the timeline for replacing the Olympic Stadium roof?
-(13) Mr. Morin (Acadie) - 14 March 2023To the Minister Responsible for Relations with the First Nations and the Inuit At the end of February, members of the Atikamekw community of Wemotaci erected blockades on forest roads to put an end to logging and to preserve their territory in the Haute-Mauricie region.
+COMMITTEE ON TRANSPORTATION AND THE ENVIRONMENT WRITTEN QUESTIONS Questions already placed on the Order Paper are published each Wednesday (13) Mr. Morin (Acadie) - 14 March 2023 To the Minister Responsible for Relations with the First Nations and the Inuit At the end of February, members of the Atikamekw community of Wemotaci erected blockades on forest roads to put an end to logging and to preserve their territory in the Haute-Mauricie region.
 They consider that the Government, through the Bureau de mise en marché des bois, has acted without prior consultation and, especially, without consent in the planning of forest activities.
 The Atikamekw have requested a discussion with the Government but the latter has not yet responded to them.
 Can the Minister Responsible for Relations with the First Nations and the Inuit tell us what he intends to do to resolve this situation?
-(14) Mr. Bouazzi (Maurice-Richard) - 16 March 2023To the Minister of Finance Recently, damning reports from B'Tselem (2021), Human Rights Watch (2021) and Amnesty International (2022), three major Israeli and international human rights organizations, denounced the crime against humanity of apartheid in Israel-Palestine.
+(14) Mr. Bouazzi (Maurice-Richard) - 16 March 2023 To the Minister of Finance Recently, damning reports from B'Tselem (2021), Human Rights Watch (2021) and Amnesty International (2022), three major Israeli and international human rights organizations, denounced the crime against humanity of apartheid in Israel-Palestine.
 These reports add to the considerable body of documentation on the issue of violations of international law and human rights by the State of Israel against Palestinians.
 As the Minister is no doubt aware, the situation in Israel-Palestine is very closely linked to the territory and its occupation.
 Under international law, the Israeli settlements in occupied territories constitute a violation of the Fourth Geneva Convention.
 Consequently, the Government of Canada does not recognize permanent Israeli control over the territories occupied in 1967 - namely the Golan Heights, the West Bank, East Jerusalem and the Gaza Strip.
 However, the Société des alcools du Québec currently sells 36 wine products from Israeli.
 However, half of these were not produced from the juice of grapes grown within the internationally recognized borders of the State of Israel, or were only partially so.
 I therefore bring to the attention of the Minister the fact that 18 wine products on the shelves of the SAQ are mislabeled as being of Israeli origin, with the label wording "Made in Israel" or "Product of Israel".
 This labelling is misleading.
 Several citizens have contacted me and feel deceived and misled by the labeling in question, which denies agricultural exploitation on Palestinian territory that does not comply with international law.
 The Canadian Food Inspection Agency (CFIA) issued a decision on 13 May 2022, forwarded to the Liquor Control Board of Ontario (LCBO), concerning two products misidentified as "Products of Israel".
 This labeling without explanatory information was considered "false" by the CFIA.
 My questions are the following: